PhilipCastiglione/sketchup/README.md

 #### Train Object Detection Model

 Training the model can take a long time.
-The object detection APIs utilise checkpoints so that it can be trained incrementally.
+The object detection APIs utilize checkpoints so that it can be trained incrementally.
 To train the model, we specify the (maximum) step number to train up to (100 in this example).